 Depending on the nature of the transaction, you may also want to define delivery terms.
 For example, you will need to decide if the item will be shipped directly to the buyer, if the item will be delivered to the seller and then later picked up, or if the item will be delivered at a location agreed to by both parties.

 The liability section of your sales agreement will describe which party is responsible if the item becomes damaged during the transaction.
 Typically, once the buyer has received the item, they will be responsible for what happens to it after that point.

 If you need help with a purchase price agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.